mrbooshehri/my_devops-journey/docker/README.md

 * **networks**: Lists the required networks
 * **secrets**: Define the secret the app uses.

-**Note:** To make a network traffic encrypt put the following conig in
+**Note:** To make a network traffic encrypt put the following config in
 ```networks``` top level
 ```yml
 networks: